Sony Cyber-shot DSC-TX5

 The Sony Cyber-shot DSC-TX5 is a digital still camera announced by Sony on February 18, 2010.
 It boasts advanced features like Backlight Correction HDR, Hand-Held Twilight aided by the Exmor R CMOS sensor, and the intelligent panorama stitching mode, called the iSweep.
 The camera also has a waterproof body (up to 10 feet), which also makes it dust-proof.
-It is also freeze-proof for up to -10° Celsius and shock-proof, when dropped from a height of about 1.5 meters.
+It is also freeze-proof for up to -10 °C and shock-proof, when dropped from a height of about 1.5 meters.
 Sony describes it as a rugged camera.